Time: 19:45 - 21:15

 What will we cover?

-- music theory, style and context through varied repertoire (classical, folk, jazz and pop)
+- Expand our understanding of music theory, style and context through varied repertoire (classical, folk, jazz and pop).

 - In-depth study and analysis of core repertoire for flute